All rights reserved

 They conclude with Revelation 11:14, which says: “The second Woe has passed.
 The third Woe is coming very soon.”

 II.
-The Commentary on the great drama of the Sixth Trumpet is presented by means of ten principal “Scenes” and three “Scenarios.”
+The Commentary on the great drama of the Sixth Trumpet is presented by means of fourteen principal “Scenes.”
+Scene 5 has two parts, and so does Scene 10.
+Eight of the twelve scenes are dedicated to the Two Witnesses.

-Scenario 1-A. The four angels bound at the great river Euphrates are released.
+Scene 1.
+The four angels "bound at the great river Euphrates" are released.

 III.
 For the following reasons, the fulfillment of the prophecies of the Sixth Trumpet is projected for the last stage of the "little while" that comes after the “thousand years” (Millennium).